iloving/bitburner/README.md

 stock.js - script to manage basic stoke trades (citation needed)

-## hacking
+## Hacking
 This is a set of scripts to automate the hacking of available servers.
 It is coded to discover game changes so that you don't need to continuously restart the script, eg:
 - Discover all servers on network
 - Automatically root servers as your hack skill and available port tools allow it
 - uses all available scriptable servers, distributing threads across all available servers automatically

+### Notes
-As of this writing, my home server has 8 cores and 64PB RAM, and the script is generator $24 trillion/sec
+- As of this writing, my home server has 8 cores and 64PB RAM, and the script is generator $24 trillion/sec
+- To run this script, you will need a server with 16GB memory, and formulas.exe.
+If your home server doesn't have that yet, a purchased server should do fine.

+### Files
 master.js - master script that runs everything.
 Requires a 16GB server to run.
 Run with no parameters.

 master_lib/settings.js - a bunch of adjustable parameters.